-- Click the OK button to create the new arc. - Secondly, select the Point at the end of the new arc and repeat the previous process to draw a second arc.
+- Click the OK button to create the new arc. - Secondly, select the point at the end of the new arc and repeat the previous process to draw a second arc.

-• Thirdly, drag a box around the two unconnected Points at the top of the model.
+• Thirdly, drag a box around the two unconnected points at the top of the model.

-Select the new Line button to create the connecting Line.
+Select the New Line button to create the connecting line.

-Two new Surfaces will now be formed by joining existing opposite Lines.
+Two new surfaces will now be formed by joining pairs of existing opposite lines.

-- Select the first two Lines required in the order shown.
-Use the Shift key to add to the initial selection. - Use the joining function, to create a surface between the specified lines.
+• Select the first two lines required in the order shown.
+Use the Shift key to add to the initial selection.

+Geometry Surface > By Joining...
+Use the joining function, to create a surface between the specified lines.

-• Repeat for the remaining two Lines as shown.
+• Repeat for the remaining two lines as shown.